 Global organizations, such as the Alliance for Financial Inclusion, have historically worked on the need for relaxed regulatory approaches.
 They have adapted regulatory approaches to meet the financial inclusion needs of forcibly displaced persons and groups, who face similar KYC barriers.
 The Alliance for Financial Inclusion is also well-positioned to play a strategic role as a regional convener for negotiations between the humanitarian community and the members of the Alliance for Financial Inclusion all of whom are regulators in the Americas.
-The Alliance for Financial Inclusion's upcoming annual meeting that will be hosted by the Office for Latin America and the Caribbean will introduce the topic on financial access and inclusion for people on the move for discussion.
+81 The Alliance for Financial Inclusion's upcoming annual meeting that will be hosted by the Office for Latin America and the Caribbean will introduce the topic on financial access and inclusion for people on the move for discussion.
 Furthermore, research is currently under way for the release of a special report on barriers to financial access and inclusion for people on the move, to better advise and support the efforts of regulators in the region to address these issues.
-Interestingly, one of the reasons for this special focus is due to demand and requests for support from country regulators in the Americas such as: Peru, Ecuador, and Dominican Republic due to the drastic increase in migration in their jurisdictions.
+82